 Indiana County Sustainable Economic Development Task Force

 Organized in May 2017, following the Sustainable Economy Summit, the County Commissioners appointed the Task Force in partnership with Evergreen Conservancy, the Center for Community Growth, and League of Women Voters of Indiana County.

-In addition to these organizations, the Task Force works with The Borough of Indiana, Indiana University of PA, The Indiana County Conservation District, and the Indiana County Center for Economic Operations, which includes the Chamber of Commerce, Tourist Bureau, IUP, The Indiana County Commissioners, The Office of Planning & Development, and the Indiana County Development Corporation.
+In addition to these organizations, the Task Force works with Indiana Borough, Indiana University of PA, Indiana County Conservation District, and the Indiana County Center for Economic Operations, which includes the Chamber of Commerce, Tourist Bureau, Indiana County Office of Planning & Development, and the Indiana County Development Corporation.